collegeman/sharepress/readme.txt

 == Changelog ==

+= 2.2.31 =
+* Update Facebook setup to require new page-posting permissions

 = 2.2.30 =
 * Fix notice errors on settings screen
 * Version bump: compatible with WordPress 4.0